9mat/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+From the positive detections I created a heatmap.

+As feature extraction is a very computationally expensive task, and the time spent for feature extraction is proportional to the number of search windows, it is essential to optimize the number of search windows.
+With the assumption that the video is a continuous stream of images from actual road, we can safely take as given that vehicles will gradually appear and disappear from the video over time, the their positions will remain stable one frame to the next.
+Thus, I only used the full set of 376 windows every 5 framesF For the rest of the frames, I only used the subset of windows that within 192 pixel from the center of the bounding boxes detected in the last frame.
+This trick increase the speed of the pipeline by about 3 times.

+To smooth out the noise due to false positives, I make use of 2 adjustments.
+First, I keep track of the last 8 heatmaps.
+Second, instead of doing the thresholding on the heatmaps, I do the thresholding on the integrated heatmaps over time.
+The integrated heatmaps is constructed as an exponential moving average with the update rate of 0.2 and the decay rate of 0.9, i.e  `integratedheatmap(t) = 0.2*heatmap(t-1) + 0.9*integratedheatmap(t-1)`

+The integrated heatmap will then be thresholded with the threshold being 2.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: